Berlusconi allies step up threats over Italian Senate ruling

 Even before the committee meeting had properly begun, arguments broke out between the main partners in Letta’s coalition, with PDL members proposing an immediate delay until an appeal to the European Court of Human Rights can be heard.

-They were rebuffed by the centre-left Democratic Party (PD), which has the largest number of members on the 23-member committee, and which accused the centre-right of delaying tactics which could put off any decision for several months.
+They were rebuffed by the center-left Democratic Party (PD), which has the largest number of members on the 23-member committee, and which accused the center-right of delaying tactics which could put off any decision for several months.

 Renato Brunetta, floor leader of the PDL in the lower house, said that if the PD and the anti-establishment 5-Star Movement led by comic Beppe Grillo maintained their opposition, the fragile coalition formed in the wake of last February’s deadlocked parliamentary elections would fall apart.